PierinaTufillaro/IMDB-Movies/README.md

 ## ⚙️ Previous Requirements

-You need to install Python 3.10 o superior.
+You need to install Python 3.10 or superior 1, Node.js.
-   - You can download it from: https://www.python.org/downloads/
+   - You can download Python from: https://www.python.org/downloads/
+   - You can downlooad Node from: https://nodejs.org
-   - Verify that Python and Pip are correctly installed:
+   - Verify that Python, Pip, Node and npm are correctly installed:
      ```
      python --version
      pip --version
+     node --version
+     npm --version
      ```

 ---